 It was knee-deep for most of the way (with a short section of dry banking), but two hundred yards later I reached the lock and higher ground.
 Amazingly I got very little water in my boots despite the fact that the water level was above the top of my gaiters.

 The rest of the walk was along the Canal, and was fortunately dry.
 It passed Shardlow and a house over (literally!) the river that my dad built and in which my brother and sister were born.
-Later on it passed through Barrow-On-Trent, where my brother, Auntie and Grandma and Grandpa live (not, I hasten to add, in the same house!), and Stenson Lock and a house where I was born.
-So all in all it was a most memorable days walking for me.
+Later on it passed through Barrow-On-Trent, where my brother, Auntie and Grandma and Grandpa live (not, I hasten to add, in the same house!), and Stenson, where I was born.
+So all in all it was a most memorable days walk for me.

 From Long Eaton Station follow the B6540 south-westwards.
 Cross over two bridges, and once you have crossed the second turn right and follow the Sawley Cut under the M1.
 Cross the river Trent by a bridge and join the Trent and Mersey Canal a few hundred yards before Derwent Mouth Lock.
 If it has been raining heavily it may be an idea to check that this part of the route is not flooded - I didn't and it was!
 From Derwent Mouth Lock head into the village of Shardlow via Great Wilne.

 From Shardlow follow the towpath of the Trent and Mersey canal under the A50(T) and past Weston-On-Trent and Swarkestone.
 Continue past Barrow-On-Trent and the Midlands Canal Centre at Stenson before turning southwards to Willington.